Starting with the Land: An Indigenous-Led Approach to Housing and Community Development in Vancouver’s Downtown Eastside

 November 5, 9 am-12 pm – Synthesis & Report Back: Toward a Vision for Community, hosted by Jennifer Johnstone

-Participants will leave with a deeper understanding of Coast Salish history and place-based knowledge, as well as practical tools for applying the UNDRIP to their own planning work.
-You will also experience firsthand how Indigenous art, architecture and cultural protocols can shape inclusive, community-rooted development.
+Participants gained a deeper understanding of Coast Salish history and place-based knowledge, as well as practical tools for applying the UNDRIP to their own planning work.
+We experienced firsthand how Indigenous art, architecture and cultural protocols can shape inclusive, community-rooted development.

 What is a design charette?